How to Talk to Someone with Alzheimer’s

 So, that might leave you wondering how to talk to someone with Alzheimer’s.

-It turns out that speaking in short, direct sentences is a way to communicate that’s more comfortable for them.
+It turns out that speaking in short, direct sentences is a more comfortable way for them to communicate.

 With less information to process, they’re more likely to understand what you’re saying and respond appropriately.

-We explain why this technique works and share 4 real-life examples of how to communicate kindly while using fewer words.
+We explain why this technique works and share four real-life examples of communicating kindly while using fewer words.

 Advertisement